 Calling myself an alcoholic felt like a deadly admission that rattled me to the core for a long time.
 "Poor me."
 Self-pity, doubt, fear, a volatile mix of emotions.

-Dead or alive, people of all ages (like Marilyn Monroe and the Queen of England) are garnering another day sober somewhere, in AA, NA, Group & Individual Therapy, Smart Recovery and more.
+Dead or alive, people of all ages are garnering another day sober somewhere: in AA, NA, Group & Individual Therapy, Smart Recovery and more.
 My hat is off to anyone anywhere who finds another day clean and sober.
 We, the men and women in recovery, strive daily to right our rudders on our clean and sober ships.

 I hope everyone reading this is TRIGGERED to remain on the path of recovery and not revert to their old behaviors.